Skip to Content

 Additions and Substitutions

-How to Make Oven Roasted Potatoes
+How to Make Crispy Roasted Potatoes

 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 425°F (218°C).
-Add the potatoes to a rimmed baking sheet and generously drizzle them with olive oil.
-Season the potatoes with salt, pepper, and dried parsley.
+Toss the potatoes with olive oil, salt, pepper, and dried parsley.

 Expert Tips